 All revised or new submissions were accepted until 10 am on 2 October 2017 to address the changes to the Development Plan Overlay Schedules.

 Information circulated by Department of Health and Human Services in response to the Directions of the Committee

 Below is the remaining information circulated by the Department of Health and Human Services (in addition to the above documents regarding the inconsistencies between the Design Framework Plan and Development Plan Overlay).
 The below information was also circulated in response to the Directions issued by the Advisory Committee.

 - Expert Evidence - J Bell

 Advisory Commitee Public Hearing

 The Advisory Committee held public hearings for those submitters who wished to make a presentation in the week beginning 2 October 2017.
 The Advisory Commitee was due to release its Report to the Minister for Planning regarding the Gronn Place Redevelopment in November 2017.

 If you have questions about the amendment, please email the Department of Health and Human Services or call (03) 9096 5281.

 If you have questions about the Advisory Committee process, please email Planning Panels Victoria or call (03) 8392 5123.

-All other questions may be directed to the Department of Environment, Land, Water and Planning on (03) 8683 0950 or Council's Strategic emailing Strategic Planning
+All other questions may be directed to the Department of Environment, Land, Water and Planning on (03) 8683 0950 or Council's Strategic Planning Team on (03) 9240 1175 or by emailing Strategic Planning.

 What is Council's position?